 The ECS consists of a series of receptors located in the glands, cells, organs, and brain.
 They produce substances akin to marijuana cannabinoids, which affect inflammation, pain, mood, memory, and a host of other functions.
 If you have even a vague familiarity with weed, you will have heard of the cannabinoids THC and CBD.
 They are the most abundant cannabinoids in marijuana plants.

 THC is the best-known cannabinoid because of the intoxicating high it provides.
-CBD has gained global attention in recent years because it is associated with a variety of medical benefits and does not cause a ‘high.’
+However, CBD has gained global attention in recent years because it is associated with a variety of medical benefits and does not cause a ‘high.’
 Other important cannabinoids include CBN and CBG.

-Initially, it was believed that indicas tended to have sweet fruity flavors such as grape and blueberry.
+Initially, people believed that indicas tended to have sweet fruity flavors such as grape and blueberry.
 In contrast, sativas typically had pine and earth aromas.
 However, increased awareness of terpenes has shown us that a strain can have any flavor or smell, regardless of whether it is a sativa or an indica.